 Now that you have established the need for hearing protection in the forestry industry, the next challenge is human behavior.
 Every safety officer knows how easy it is for workers to forget to wear or disklike to wear hearing protection, and if this happens regularly, hearing loss is inevitable.
 Even if workers think they are not near high noise, hearing loss can be compounded by vibrations, an aspect that many forestry workers will not immediately make the connection to with potential long-term hearing loss.
 Ears are sensitive and hearing protection needs to be taken with utmost SENS-itivity in the forestry industry.

-Sensear’s range of Two-Way Radio and Bluetooth® headsets allow workers to have seamless face-to-face conversations in the work area without screaming and to communicate clearly on their two-way radios and Bluetooth-enabled devices.
-Our headsets’ Short-Range feature allows workers to have headset-to-headset communication up to a range of 100 feet, and we offer some of the highest NRR ratings of up to 27dB with standard headsets and up to 31dB with double protection headsets to protect yourself from noise-induced hearing loss.
+Sensear’s range of two-way radio and Bluetooth® headsets allows workers to have seamless face-to-face conversations in the work area without screaming and to communicate clearly on their two-way radios and Bluetooth-enabled devices.
+Our headsets’ short-range feature allows workers to have headset-to-headset communication up to a range of 100 feet, and we offer some of the highest NRR ratings of up to 27dB with standard headsets and up to 36dB with double protection headsets to protect yourself from noise-induced hearing loss.

 Follow Sensear and always be in the know.Follow @HearSensear